misartg/misartg.github.io/_drafts/2022-01-31-Our-approach-to-LAPS-passwords-and-MDT.markdown

         * `Value name`: **DefaultUserName**
         * `Value type`: Any
         * `Value data`: *the username of the local administrator account that MDT uses*.
 In our case, this is the default, **Administrator** .
-* Order your GPOs so the LAPS settings GPO is applied **before** the second GPO dynamic LAPS enablement.[^fn-precedence] That is, the first GPO made should have a higher precedence number than the second in the `Group Policy Inheritance` tab.
+* Recommended: Order your GPOs so the LAPS settings GPO is applied **before** the second GPO dynamic LAPS enablement.[^fn-precedence] That is, the first GPO made should have a higher precedence number than the second in the `Group Policy Inheritance` tab.
 * Test!
-Check out your in-band/previously built clients to ensure that LAPS is applying to them, with `regedit` or the `LAPS UI` application.
+Check out your in-band/previously built clients to ensure that LAPS is applying to them, with `regedit` and/or the `LAPS UI` application.
 Then try to test out an MDT build and ensure a domain-joined machine is does not have LAPS enabled during MDT's build process.
-You can retry problematic deployments, or [use MDT's suspend/resume pattern](https://www.toddlamothe.com/deployment/pause-task-sequence-mdt-2010.htm) to help you accomplish this, verifying again with `regedit` or the `LAPS UI` application.
+You can retry problematic deployments and see if they work, or [use MDT's suspend/resume pattern](https://www.toddlamothe.com/deployment/pause-task-sequence-mdt-2010.htm) in a Task Sequence to help you accomplish this, verifying again with `regedit` or the `LAPS UI` application.
 You can further verify that a particular computer "flips" to enabled LAPS after it finishes its MDT build successfully.

 [^fn-precedence]: This isn't *technically* necessary with the design we have, but will be helpful later if someone alters your LAPS GPO and unwittingly enables it across the board.
 The hide you save may be your own! **Precedence** is the order that the GPOs apply in.
 In the `Linked Group Policy Objects` and `Group Policy Inheritance` columns, **the smallest number is applied last**[^fn-precedence-vs-gpp-order].
 Being mindful and intentional with GPO precedence (and inherited precedence) is a good practice anyway, as the order of GPO/GPP application can overwrite a previous setting, and sometimes this is exactly what you want to accomplish something interesting.
 Manipulating precedence is how the `Enforce` setting works on GPOs as well.

-[^fn-precedence-vs-gpp-order]: Yes, it's annoying and confusing that numbers in GPO *precedence* and GPP *order* apply in reverse from one another!
+[^fn-precedence-vs-gpp-order]: Yes, it's annoying and confusing that meaning of the numbers in GPO *precedence* and GPP *order* are reversed from one another!

-### Our full step-by-step guide ###
+### Full step-by-step guide ###

 We'll expound on some of our decisions in this guide.
 And this guide might be userful for you if you're new to LAPS, Group Policy Preferences or the Item-level targeting features.
+You may also be interested in some of our footnotes.

 #### Load the LAPS ADMX(es) into your AD if you haven't already. ####